bamacgabhann/GY4006/docs/exercises/18_flood_risk_map.md

 One more quick thing to do here before we click OK: we need to set our save location.
 Click the Browse button beside Output layer, go to your GY4006 folder, type a filename e.g. ```floodrisk.tif```, and click Save.

 Click OK when ready.
 You should see the new ```floodrisk``` (or whatever name you chose) layer in the Layers panel, and in the map canvas you will see your area is now black and white.
+White areas are those where the value is 1 – where the water level is higher than the height of the land, as stored in the DEM.
+Black areas are where the DEM is higher than the water level.

 Save the project before continuing.